PetroVoronov/svitlobot-monitor/README.md

 ## About

-This project check the data from Svtilobot API and send the electricity switching on or off tendency indication for the appropriate group to the appropriate telegram user/chat/group/forum.
+This project check the data from Svtilobot API and send the electricity switching on or off tendency indication for the appropriate DTEK group to the appropriate telegram user/chat/group/forum.
+By using this application, you will be able to receive notifications about the start of power outages or restorations for your group before it happens to you.

 ## Features